dtbuchholz/website/README.md

 # Website

-> A personal website for me—Dan Buchholz—with a blog, about page, other features.
+> A personal website for me (Dan Buchholz) with a blog, about page, other features.

 ## Background